mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 There are a few larger settlements, notably the capital which is co–located with the Starport and the Scout base.
-Even here, the population is not large enough to support much in the way of heavy industry and it is the Scout base that is the mainstay of Nexine’s economy.
+Even here, the population is not large enough to support much in the way of heavy industry and it is the Scout base that is the mainstay of Nexine's economy.
 The Scout Service contracts with local businesses for everything from food supplies to cleaning services, as does the starport.